Broadwell, Illinois – 66 Farm Town

 Elkhart, Illinois – Steeped in History

-Long before a settlement of Elkhart was established, the area was called home to the Kickapoo Indians, where Elkhart Hill provided an excellent viewpoint for the natives, and as landmark for westward bound pioneers.
+Long before a settlement of Elkhart was established, the area was called home to the Kickapoo Indians, where Elkhart Hill provided an excellent viewpoint for the natives, and as a landmark for westward-bound pioneers.

 According to legend, the hill got its name from the Kickapoo Chief’s daughter, White Blossom.
 As the tale goes, the princess was wooed by two warriors, one from her own tribe and another from the Shawnee tribe.
 On one of their annual hunting trips, the two warriors insisted that White Blossom declare which one would become her husband.

 When an elk passed by, White Blossom said she would choose the one who could pierce the heart of the large animal.
 The warrior from the Kickapoo tribe hit the heart of the elk and won the hand of the princess.
 When they married, the elk heart became their family badge.
 Since that time the hill and later settlement retained the name Elkhart.

 In 1819, James Latham, his son Richard, and a friend named Ebenezer Briggs arrived in the area and built a cabin on the northwest slope of Elkhart Hill.
 Other settlers soon followed, clearing forested land for farms.
 These pioneers, from Kentucky and Tennessee, avoided the prairie land, believing it was not fertile enough for farming and their plows were unable to cut through the tough prairie sod.